liviucotfas/ase-multimedia/Labs/08. Audio/README.md

 ##  1. <a name='Objectives'></a>Objectives
 - playing audio files in the browser using the `<audio>` element;
 - controlling the audio playback (play/pause/stop/etc.) using the `HTMLAudioElement` interface;
-- capturing sound from the microphone using the `Web RTC API`;
+- capturing sound from the microphone using the `Media Capture and Streams API`;
 - analyzing the sound using the `Web Audio API` and displaying sound visualisations;
 - performing speech recognition using the `Speech API`.